Dr. Louise Soares & Mr. Robert T. Law

 Professor Soares earned bachelor’s and master’s degrees in Music, Psychology, & Education from Boston University and a doctorate in Educational Psychology from the University of Illinois.
 At the University of Bridgeport, she was a professor in Psychology, Education, & Business, Assistant to the Vice-President for Academic Affairs, designer of the doctoral program in Educational Leadership, President of the Faculty Council, Chair of the University Master Plan Committee, Director of the Social Research Center, and creator/director of the first Internship Program in the U.S.A.

 She received several research grants from the Mellon Foundation, Dana Planning, and GE Scholars.
-She was invited to join the faculty at UNH in 1992 for the purpose of initiating both a Graduate Department of Education and an Internship Program similar to what she had devised at UB, and establishing five off-campus sites for a full complement of teacher education courses.
+She was invited to join the faculty at the University of New Haven in 1992 for the purpose of initiating both a Graduate Department of Education and an Internship Program similar to what she had devised at UB, and establishing five off-campus sites for a full complement of teacher education courses.
 She received a Dialogue Grant for designing Integrated Science curriculum, and became a member of the Review Committee for the Connecticut Board of Education.
-At UNH, she also established the Math/Science Council and Liberal Arts Council with faculty from other A & S departments, designed a Charter High School as an Academy for Future Teachers with West Haven Public Schools.
+At the University of New Haven, she also established the Math/Science Council and Liberal Arts Council with faculty from other A & S departments, designed a Charter High School as an Academy for Future Teachers with West Haven Public Schools.

 She is a member of the American Association for the Advancement of Science, the American Educational Research Association, the American Psychological Association, and the Learning and Brain Society out of Harvard University.
 She has published over 200 articles, presented over 450 research papers at several national and international conferences, and several test reviews for the Buros’ Mental Measurement Yearbooks, as well as creating several educational and psychological assessments for her own research that appear in the Yearbooks.
 She was selected for Who’s Who in America, Outstanding Leaders in America, National Distinguished Teacher Educator (Wadsworth Publishing), World Who’s Who of Women, and many other similar publications.